wkdu/server-config/streaming/README.md

 ## Streaming Server

 The streams can be accessed at [streams.wkdu.org](http://streams.wkdu.org).
-These files below set up an AAC+ stream and an MP3 stream.
+These files below set up a 64kbps AAC+ stream and a 128kbps MP3 stream.

 | File name | Location on server | Purpose |
 | --------- | ------------------ | ------- |